⚡ Virtual Charging Station · Virtual ChargePoint · SaaS

 How does network fault injection work?

 Call network/disconnect to drop the WebSocket instantly — as if the charger lost internet.
-SimIt then reconnects automatically with exponential backoff and random jitter, exercising your CSMS reconnect logic and session recovery.
+SimIt then reconnects automatically with backoff and random jitter, exercising your CSMS reconnect logic and session recovery.
 Call network/connect to reconnect on demand.

 Scale & Performance